 The student-centered design of this module allows for multiple introduction/motivation activities.
 Students may begin the unit on their own by reading the “Meet a Scientist” biography or “Backpack Adventure” stories or by watching one or more “Scientist Videos”.
 Each of these learning objects provide students with insights into the history or application of the organization and analysis of data as well as viruses and the immune system and should motivate students to dig deeper into the required standards presented/studied later.
 These learning objects also contain processing questions that can be answered and shared in class or in an on-line portfolio such as Google docs.

-Alternately, teachers could introduce the module to their classes by having students explore the interactive graph from “Our World in Data” that describes the worldwide deaths caused by vaccine preventable diseases. (https://ourworldindata.org/grapher/deaths-caused-by-vaccine-preventable-diseases-over-time ).
+Alternately, teachers could introduce the module to their classes by having students explore the interactive graph from “Our World in Data” that describes the worldwide deaths caused by vaccine preventable diseases (https://ourworldindata.org/grapher/deaths-caused-by-vaccine-preventable-diseases-over-time ).
 As students interact with the graph, instruct them to record information they find interesting or important.
 They might also provide the following guiding questions:

 How many and what types of diseases are included in the graph?